rayloveshacking/FoodPal/README.md

 Communication Assist: Facilitate better interaction between users and staff.
 Speech-to-Text Assist: Enable users to input commands and selections via voice.
 Responsive Design: Optimized for various screen sizes and orientations.

+In order to get the app working, do make sure to use your own google maps api key and integrate it in to the code.